- Invitational Information

 4) U.S. Junior Girl’s Champion (for U.S. Women’s Championship).

-5) U.S. Senior Open Champion - For the U.S. Senior Open Champion to qualify for the U.S. Senior Championship, they must satisfy the above residency requirements and earn clear first or a tie for first.
+6) John T. Irwin National Tournament of Senior State Champions Champion (for U.S. Senior Championship) - For the John T. Irwin National Tournament of Champions Champion to qualify for the U.S. Senior Championship, they must satisfy the above residency requirements and earn clear first or a tie for first.
 In the case of a tie, the playoff results or the tournament tiebreaks will be used.

 Other players will be selected utilizing the Invitational Rating list (US Chess ratings with appropriate adjustments as defined in 5 below) posted on the US Chess website.
 At the discretion of the organizer, wild-card entries may be added.
 These players (rating and wild-card) must also meet the requirements of Section 1.

-For the U.S. Open and U.S. Senior Open, only players who finish clear first or tied for first are eligible for seeding into the U.S. Championship and U.S. Senior Championship, respectively.
+For the U.S. Open and John T. Irwin National Tournament of Champions, only players who finish clear first or tied for first are eligible for seeding into the U.S. Championship and U.S. Senior Championship, respectively.

 b.
 Scholastic National Invitational Event and Award Requirements.
 See tab further down page.